nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ### Tequila Sunset

 Right next door to Laguna BOB is [Tequila Sunset](https://www.facebook.com/tequilasunset/).
 It's quite a bit bigger, has ample seating and a large bar, and has a bunch of TVs so you won't miss the game (see: Week 1 Bucs @ Cowboys).
-They also have live music.
+They also have live music...and cider.

 ### Holiday Sand Sculpture Village (by Gravity Park Amusement Park)